aws/aws-sdk-js-v3/packages/credential-providers/README.md

 });
 ```

-`fromSharedConfigFiles` creates a `AwsCredentialIdentityProvider` functions that executes a given process and
+`fromProcess` creates an `AwsCredentialIdentityProvider` functions that executes a given process and
 attempt to read its standard output to receive a JSON payload containing the credentials.
 The
 process command is read from a shared credentials file at `~/.aws/credentials` and a shared
 configuration file at `~/.aws/config`.
 Both files are expected to be INI formatted with section